moyevka/moyevka.github.io/project-framed.markdown

         </a>
     </div>
     <div class="container-item" style="align-items:center;text-align:left">
-        <p class="framed fcard" style="width:80%;margin-top:18pt">I occasionally freelance for FRAMED, an online video game screenshotting community.
+        <p class="framed fcard intro" style="margin-top:18pt">I occasionally freelance for FRAMED, an online video game screenshotting community.
 Building upon existing cues, I worked on a cohesive theme for their site and overall appearance.
 I continue to contribute graphics as well as some technical writing every now and then.</p>
     </div>
 </div>